 Studies have shown that equipping adolescents with life skills help them to make informed decisions, solve problems, think critically and creatively, communicate effectively, build healthy relationships, empathize with others, and manage their lives in a healthy and productive manner.
 In India, adolescent girls account for nearly 11% of the population but remain an invisible group (UNFPA 2003- Adolescents in India: A Profile).
 Society usually fails to respect their human rights, leaving them powerless to act in a way that improves their lives at home, school or work.

 Based on positive results from the previous project implemented by UNFPA and its IP in collaboration with RMSA on LSE in girls hostel from Indore division, state has initiated introduction of LSE in school setting in phased manner.
-During first phase UNFPA supported module development and training of master trainers for the basic module which will be used for 9th class in future and LSE is introduced in all school from district headquarter block of each of the 51 districts.
+During first phase UNFPA supported module development and training of master trainers for the basic module which will be used for 9th class in future and LSE is introduced in all schools from district headquarter block of each of the 51 districts.
 UNFPA plans to continue its support in institutionalizing the LSE in all government secondary schools in the state and use standard specific modules for class 9th till class 12th in order to ensure behaviour change among the adolescents.

 Objectives of the program: The program will be implemented with following objectives